Modern agriculture is an exciting industry, with many opportunities to develop and integrate new technologies into farming practices.

 Read more about the current advances in agricultural science happening at UQ, for a glimpse of what you can do as a researcher in this field:

-Study Agricultural Science at UQ
+Study agricultural science at UQ

-Agricultural science is a growing field with plenty of opportunities for anyone interested in the production of food, feed, fibre, and fuel, and sustainable land management practices.
+Agricultural science is a growing field with opportunities for anyone interested in the production of food, feed, fibre, and fuel, and sustainable land management practices.
 It’s perfect for anyone with an inquisitive, scientific mind, who is comfortable with problem solving, data analysis, and exploring real-life biological and ecological interactions.

 If you’re interested in pursuing a career in agricultural science, be sure to make UQ your university of choice for study.
 We offer both undergraduate and postgraduate agricultural science programs from our beautiful Gatton campus, where you’ll have access to world-class facilities and lecturers who are experts in their field.

-Explore the Bachelor of Agricultural Science
+Explore the Bachelor of Agricultural Science Explore the Master of Agricultural Science

 Looking for more career inspiration in agriculture and animal sciences?
 Discover your career options.